-How to Future tools and topics are available as applied workshops, running from 1-Day Masterclasses for organizations and teams, to 2 or 3-Day Deep Dives and 2-Week Studio Courses, described below.
+How to Future tools and topics are available as applied workshops, running from 1-Day Intro Masterclasses for organizations and teams, 1-day single topic modules (Sensing and Scanning, Sensemaking and Mapping, Scenario Development, and Prototyping & Storytelling) and 2-Week Studio Courses, described below.
 These can be offered on-site, as an off-site workshop, or as part of an in-house or ongoing learning program.

-To discuss costs and booking arrangements for a 1 Day or 2-3 day Course, or to find out more about co-designing Studio Courses, contact Susan Cox-Smith at Changeist.
+To discuss costs and booking arrangements for a 1 Day Overview, a Single-Topic Module, or to find out more about co-designing Studio Courses, contact Susan Cox-Smith at Changeist.

 This fast-moving, one-day masterclass is designed to introduce participants to a range of concepts and practices used in strategic foresight as it connects to strategy and design.
-The masterclass teaches students how to apply these tools for trends research, simple scenario development and basic, hands-on prototyping.
+The masterclass introduces key concepts, tools and practices as a starting point for applied futures.

-We design acustomized studio course running up to 2 continuous weeks, or set up as periodic modules.
+We design customized studio courses running up to 2 continuous weeks, or set up as periodic modules.
 This structure fits well into existing executive education or in-house training/learning programs, and gives participants a final research project to work towards.